karthikoo7/karthikoo7/README.md

-- 👋 Hi, I’m @karthikeyan
-- 👀 I’m interested in learning new technologies and making new projects.
-- 🌱 I’m currently studying Machine Learning.
-- 💞️ I’m looking to collaborate on any opportunities that help my upskill.
-- 📫 How to reach me, mail me: karthikeyansharma02636@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once debugged an error just by staring at the code long enough, and then I woke up..

 # 💫 About Me:
 👋 Hi, I’m @karthikeyan<br>👀 I’m interested in learning new technologies and making new projects.<br>🌱 I’m currently studying Machine Learning.<br>💞️ I’m looking to collaborate on any opportunities that help my upskill.<br>📫 How to reach me, mail me: karthikeyansharma02636@gmail.com<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I once debugged an error just by staring at the code long enough, and then I woke up..<br>